oven-sh/bun/docs/typescript.md

 }
 ```

-If you run `bun init` in a new directory, this `tsconfig.json` (without the stricter flags) will be generated for you.
+If you run `bun init` in a new directory, this `tsconfig.json` will be generated for you.

 ```sh
 $ bun init